MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves.md

 Without the enhancements discussed in this article, Always Encrypted protects the data by encrypting it on the client side and *never* allowing the data or the corresponding cryptographic keys to appear in plaintext inside the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)].
 As a result, the functionality on encrypted columns inside the database is severely restricted.
 The only operations the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)] can perform on encrypted data are equality comparisons (only available with [deterministic encryption](always-encrypted-database-engine.md#selecting--deterministic-or-randomized-encryption)).
 All other operations, including cryptographic operations (initial data encryption or key rotation) and richer queries (for example, pattern matching) are not supported inside the database.
 Users need to move their data outside of the database to perform these operations on the client-side.

 Always Encrypted *with secure enclaves* addresses these limitations by allowing some computations on plaintext data inside a secure enclave on the server side.
 A secure enclave is a protected region of memory within the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)] process.
 The secure enclave appears as an opaque box to the rest of the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)] and other processes on the hosting machine.
 There is no way to view any data or code inside the enclave from the outside, even with a debugger.
-These properties make the secure enclave a *trusted execution environment* that can safely access cryptographic keys and sensitive data in plaintext, without compromising their confidentiality.
+These properties make the secure enclave a *trusted execution environment* that can safely access cryptographic keys and sensitive data in plaintext, without compromising data confidentiality.

 Always Encrypted uses secure enclaves as illustrated in the following diagram:

 ![data flow](./media/always-encrypted-enclaves/ae-data-flow.png)

-When parsing an application's query, the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)] determines if the query contains any operations on encrypted data that require the use of the secure enclave.
-For such queries:
+When parsing a Transact-SQL statement, submitted by an application, the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)] determines if the statement contains any operations on encrypted data that require the use of the secure enclave.
+For such statements:

-- The client driver sends the column encryption keys, required for the operations, to the secure enclave (over a secure channel).
-Then, the client driver submits the query for execution along with the encrypted query parameters.
+- The client driver sends the column encryption keys, required for the operations, to the secure enclave (over a secure channel) and submits the statement for execution.

-- When processing the query, the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)] delegates cryptographic operations and computations on encrypted columns to the secure enclave, which decrypts the query parameters and/or the data stored in encrypted columns and performs the requested operations.
+- When processing the statement, the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)] delegates cryptographic operations or computations on encrypted columns to the secure enclave.
+If needed, the enclave decrypts the data and performs computations on plaintext.

-During query processing, both the data and the column encryption keys are not exposed in plaintext in the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)] outside of the secure enclave.
+During statement processing, both the data and the column encryption keys are not exposed in plaintext in the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)] outside of the secure enclave.

 ## Supported enclave technologies